From excessive client entertainment to payroll, there are some expenses you should not charge on your business credit card.

 1. Personal spending

-You need a high-ticket item for the business, and you have enough room on your business credit card.
-It can be tempting to whip out that plastic.
+You need a high-ticket item for your business and you have enough credit on your business credit card.
+All things considered, it can be tempting to whip out that plastic.

 But credit cards aren’t always your least expensive loan.
-Currently, the average interest rate on a business card stands at 14.22% – lower than the national average credit card APR of 16.22%, but still potentially higher than a loan’s APR.
-APRs matter if you’re going to carry the balance for a couple of months.
+Currently, the average interest rate on a business card stands at 16.07 percent, lower than the national average credit card APR of 18.16 percent but still potentially higher than a loan’s APR.
+APRs matter, whether you’re going to carry the balance for a couple of months or a couple of years.

 3. Business trip extras

 Just because you’re on a business trip doesn’t mean every expense belongs on your business credit card.
-Just use the same common sense you would at home, Strauss pointed out.
+For example, entertaining clients is a legitimate expense within the limits, yet getting a new tattoo during business travel is definitely not.

-If you need a less expensive way to finance payroll, look into a small-business line of credit through your bank or credit union, says Downs.
+If you need a less expensive way to finance payroll, you can also look into a small-business line of credit through your bank or credit union.
 The interest rates on small business lines of credit vary, but they often range from a few points over the prime rate and up.
-If you qualify, it can be a less expensive option for short-term loans than your credit cards.
+If you qualify, a short-term loan can be a less expensive option than your credit cards.

 5. Legal settlements